sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

     (See Backstab, Bum Rush, Volley)

-`TODO`
+### Your Format

-This is just guidelines
+These combat format suggestions are just that - suggestions.
+Players often think up creative solutions or approaches that you won't have predicted beforehand, and that might break one of the above formats.
-You have power - it's mostly in the narrative
+The key is to be true to the established fiction.
+Also realize that you have power to introduce facts into the fiction.
+For instance, what kind of GM move you choose in response to player's failed flips.

-What kind of GM move do you do in response to failed flips?
+A GM's role is not to be the opponent of the players.
+You're not trying to make their characters *die*.
+On the contrary, you should be a big fan of the characters in the story being created.
+The best story is one where they struggle, but succeed.

 ## Loot